satrobit/go-pthreads/README.md

 with blocking function calls to Go in a go-friendly manner.
 If this is not your use case, this library probably won't help you.

+This is a fork of [liamzdenek/go-pthreads](https://github.com/liamzdenek/go-pthreads).

+I will be making substantial changes to this repository over the next few months so interface isn't stable and no version will be released until a stable interface achieved.

 Use Case
 --------